pmprete/-arweave-npm/README.md

 ## Arquitecture
 The plugin is divided in 3 parts:
-- arweave-plugin-storage: It's in charge of the initialization and the one that retrieves all the packages and adds private packes and removes package (of course this can't be done in the arweave)
+- arweave-plugin-storage: It's in charge of the initialization and retriving all the packages and adds and removes package private packages (of course this can't be done in the arweave)
 - arweave-package-manager: It creates and reads the package.json and tarball files.
 - arweave-storage: Abstraction layer that uses arweave-js to comunicate with Arweave